-Why is the monster black? - It's 2023, please stop making the monster/arch-villain black!
+Why is the monster black? - Please stop making the monster/arch-villain black!

 Content notes: anti-Black racism, death, transphobia